backdrop-contrib/user_import/README.txt

     -- 'settings'
         -- 'user imports'  (admin/settings/user_import)

-3. Select Add Import Tab.
+3. Select 'Import' tab.

-4. Press the browse button to select a file to import.
+4. Press the 'browse' button to select a file to import, or select a file already added through FTP.

-5. Click on Upload.
+5. Click on Next.

-6. Under CSV file you should see the name and size of the file you just uploaded.
+6. Under CSV file you should see the name of the file you just uploaded.

-7. Under Options you should see Ignore First Line ( Use if the first row are labels ), Contact, and Send Email.
+7. Under Options you should see Ignore First Line ( use if the first row are labels ),

+    Contact, and Send Email.
 Select whichever is appropiate.

 8. Under Field Match you should see the various columns from your profile page.